fastrgv/RufasCube/README.md

 -------------------------------------------
 ## required for running:
 * graphics card & driver that supports OpenGL version 3.3 or later;
-* Windows & GNU/Linux
+* Windows, OSX, & GNU/Linux

 ## Setup of Rufascube:
 -------------------------------------------
+Mac/OSX users see "osx-setup.txt".
 Windows users see "windows-setup.txt".

 Unzip the archive.

-On Windows, 7z [www.7-zip.org] works well for this.
+* On Linux & Windows, 7z [www.7-zip.org] works well for this.
 The proper command to extract the archive and maintain the directory structure is "7z x filename".

+* On OSX, the command-line for Keka works thusly:
+	* /Applications/Keka.app/Contents/MacOS/Keka --cli 7z x (filename.7z)

 Open a commandline terminal, and cd to the install directory.